kendru/learn-cljs/content/section-0/lesson-1-a-first-look.md

 In the early days of JavaScript, we probably wrote a single JavaScript file that we included in every page of a website that covered all of the scripting that we needed on the site.
-If the file got too big or different pages had entirely different requirements, we probably wrote several JavaScript files an included them on the applicable pages.
+If the file got too big or different pages had entirely different requirements, we probably wrote several JavaScript files and included them on the applicable pages.
 Maybe eventually we heard about the "Module Pattern" or "Revealing Module Pattern" and separated our code into narrowly focused modules with one file per module.
 Now we had to worry about loading